 Jon Stapley lists the best cameras for black and white photography.
-Here’s the kit you need to shoot dramatic, unforgettable monochrome images.
-If you’re interested in learning more about the process, check out Will Cheung’s complete guide to black and white photography
+Here’s the kit you need for unforgettable, dramatic monochrome images; along with Will Cheung’s complete guide to black and white photography that shows how to shoot optimal black and white photos with it.

 We’ve put together this guide to help you navigate the world of black and white cameras and find the one that’s right for you.
 One thing to note is that we’re only dealing with digital models – you can check out our best film guides if you’re interested in shooting black and white analogue images.
 All the cameras on this list are perfect for creating striking, dramatic black and white images, whether you want to shoot monochrome in-camera or convert the images later in software.